j-steinbach/Phaser3-getting-started/README.md

 ---

 Just to make it clear: This is not an official guide and I am not affiliated with Phaser/Photonstorm in any way or form

+---

+Update: Apparently there is also a [video guide](https://www.youtube.com/watch?v=QXxmSbfR2aY) for the aforementioned tutorial.
+I feel pretty stupid now.